 As an immigrant to America himself, Wolfe frequently comes as close as he gets to demonstrating a heart of gold if the case he's dealing with touches on the plight of impoverished and desperate immigrants needing his help.

 Photographic Memory: Archie was trained by Wolfe to have this.
 He can parrot conversations word-for-word that go on for hours.
+Saul Panzer needs only a brief look at someone, and he can remember their face until the day he dies.

 Pride: Many characters have it to an extent, but Wolfe's overshadows them all.
 Possibly subverted in that he can usually back up everything he says, so it rarely comes back to hurt him.